Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion

 Given the similarity in behavioral kinematics between the closed-loop robophysical model and nematodes, we further investigated head collision angles and corresponding post-collision movement directions (forward or reverse) in both systems.
-The probability distributions of head collision angle for forward and reverse motion further demonstrate that the reversal-capable robophysical model with $G=0.75$ well captures emergent behaviors that are induced by mechanical intelligence \textit{C. elegans} (Fig.~\ref{fig:MainFig7}E, and probability distributions for other $G$ values are shown in Fig. S6), thus works as a complete model of \textit{C. elegans} locomotion (an example comparison of body kinematics see Fig. S7).
-Such qualitative agreement in body kinematics and the quantitative agreement in body event statistics imply that simple computational intelligence (reversals triggered by head sensing feedback) can compensate the short of mechanical intelligence (especially at low $G$ region), or enhance mechanical intelligence (in terms of introducing extra chances for passive body-environment interactions), thus can augment locomotor performance.
+The probability distributions of head collision angle for forward and reverse motion further demonstrate that the reversal-capable robophysical model with $G=0.75$ can well capture emergent behaviors that are induced by mechanical intelligence in \textit{C. elegans} (Fig. 7E, and probability distributions for other $G$ values are shown in Fig.~\ref{fig:HeadProb}), thus works as a reliable model of \textit{C. elegans} locomotion (an example comparison of body kinematics see Fig.~\ref{fig:RobotWormComp}, also note that this result applies to the presented robophysical model design and controls, given the robophysical model's reversal behavior can be altered by a different head sensor implementation).
+Such qualitative agreement in body kinematics and the quantitative agreement in body event statistics imply that simple computational intelligence (reversals triggered by head sensing feedback) can compensate the short of mechanical intelligence (especially at the low-$G$ region), or enhance mechanical intelligence (in terms of introducing extra chances for passive body-environment interactions), thus can augment locomotor performance.
 This also provides insight into the functional mechanism of the seemingly inefficient reversal behaviors displayed in nematodes.
-Our results also suggest that the spatiotemporal responses of the head sensory neurons such as FLP may be tuned to help facilitate obstacle navigation.
-For instance the spatial structure of the cellular processes within the head (Fig.~\ref{fig:MainFig7}C) may produce allow the nematode to sense the collision angle, explaining the angular dependence of the different collision behaviors (Fig.~\ref{fig:MainFig7}E).
-Furthermore, the robophysical model demonstrates as a complete example of embodied intelligence~\cite{pfeifer2007self,iida2022timescales} and morphological computation~\cite{hauser2011towards,laschi2016lessons}, displaying the most robust locomotion capabilities while working under the synergies of mechanical intelligence and computational intelligence.
+Our results also suggest that the spatiotemporal responses of the head sensory neurons such as FLP~\cite{chatzigeorgiou2011lateral} may be tuned to help facilitate obstacle navigation.
+For instance, the spatial structure of the cellular processes within the head (Fig. 7C) may allow the nematode to sense the collision angle, explaining the angular dependence of the different collision behaviors (Fig. 7E).
+Further, the robophysical model demonstrates as a comprehensive example of embodied intelligence~\cite{pfeifer2007self,iida2022timescales} and morphological computation~\cite{hauser2011towards,laschi2016lessons}, displaying the most robust locomotion capabilities while working under the synergies of mechanical intelligence and computational intelligence.